"

 • There is no bar line at the end because the example stops in the middle of a measure.

-Dotted notes are extremely common, double-dotted notes are less common, and triple-dotted notes/rests are even less common.
+Dotted notes are very common, double-dotted notes are less common, and triple-dotted notes/rests are even less common.

 Example 3.6.5.
 Triple-dotted notes